-If you’re thinking of visiting Covent Garden, make sure to check out our complete guide on where to eat, drink and discover, right here.
+If you’re thinking of visiting Covent Garden, make sure to check out our complete guide on where to eat, drink and explore.

 Top tip: Make sure to head towards the Moomin Store, a quirky little boutique that is filled with everything Moomin!

-Arguably, one of the nicest restaurants in Covent Garden, Clos Maggiore is a French fusion restaurant that every visitor (and Londoner) should try once.
-Book a table in advance, especially if it’s for an early evening meal… oh and ask for some advice on the wine when you arrive, these guys know their stuff!
+Book a table in advance, especially if it’s for an early evening meal.
+Oh, and ask for some advice on the wine when you arrive, these guys know their stuff.

 Top tip: Ask to be seated in the main atrium; it’s filled with thousands of fairy lights that twinkle in the twilight hours of dinner!

 Even if you’re not into theatre or shows, there’s no denying that London is the one place you really should be!
-Take the opportunity in the city to enjoy one of the cities classic shows such as Les miserable, Phantom of the Opera and many more.
+Take the opportunity to enjoy one of the cities classic West End shows such as Les Miserable, Phantom of the Opera and many more.

 Top tip: For discounted tickets, head to the TKTS Official Booth in the centre of Leicester Square, here you’ll be able to grab shows (that haven’t sold out) with a discount of around 50% off.

 7.)
 Grab a shake at Ed’s diner (45 minutes)